 Gross profit.
 Gross profit increased \$11.0 million, or 19.0%, from \$58.4 million for the year ended December 31, 2006 to \$69.4 million for the year ended December 31, 2007.
-As a percentage of overall revenues, gross margin increased from 10.9% for the year ended December 31, 2007.
+As a percentage of overall revenues, gross margin increased from 10.9% for the year ended December 31, 2006 to 11.4% for the year ended December 31, 2007.
 The increase in gross margins for the year ended December 31, 2007 was attributable to several C&I projects that experienced a contract margin increase as a result of lower than anticipated costs as they near completion.
 T&D contract margins improved but were largely offset by higher depreciation and amortization charges.
 Depreciation and amortization increased by approximately \$2.0 million in 2007 due to the November 30, 2006 acquisition of common stock by ArcLight which caused a step up of fixed assets and intangibles.

 Selling, general and administrative expenses.
-Selling, general and administrative expenses increased \$4.7 million, or 11.5%, from \$40.9 million for the year ended December 31, 2007.
+Selling, general and administrative expenses increased \$4.7 million, or 11.5%, from \$40.9 million for the year ended December 31, 2006 to \$45.6 million for the year ended December 31, 2007.
 The increase relates primarily to additional support staff added as revenues increased, annual salary increases and increases in bonus expense for the period.
-As a percentage of revenues, these expenses decreased from 7.6% for the year ended December 31, 2007.
+As a percentage of revenues, these expenses decreased from 7.6% for the year ended December 31, 2006 to 7.5% for the year ended December 31, 2007.

-Gain on sale of property and equipment.
+Gain (loss) on sale of property and equipment.
 Gains from the sale of property and equipment increased by \$0.4 million from \$0.4 million for the year ended December 31, 2006 to \$0.8 million for the year ended December 31, 2007.
 The increase in gain from the sale of equipment resulted from the routine sale of property and equipment that was no longer useful or valuable to our ongoing operations.